For whatever reason, this character tries to avoid wearing shoes whenever possible.

 As the source of one of the page quotes, Ryu and Ken (along with half of everyone else) from the Street Fighter series.

 Street Fighter III actually has three females who are barefoot while fighting: Elena, Ibuki and Makoto.
 The last, despite being known to stay in her gi (complete with no shoes) even during the cutscenes, was later confirmed to wear shoes outside the fights after all, thanks to the Street Fighter IV alternate costumes.
-Outside the female cast, it's limited to Sean, Urien and Gill, and they don't spot footwear only during the fights.
+Outside the female cast, it's limited to Sean, Urien and Gill, and, like Ken, they wear shoes outside of battle, only depicted barefoot when fighting.

 Darkstalkers has a few honorable mentions.
 Felicia is the only barefoot female fighter, Jon tends to burst out of his shoes and top when he goes wolf, and it's seriously doubtful there are any shoes in Sasquatch's size.